quanterall/HaskellMaterials/basics/01-values-and-functions.md

   | DivisionByZero
   deriving (Show)

-safeDivide :: Int -> Int -> DivisionResult
-safeDivide _x 0 = DivisionByZero
-safeDivide x divisor =
+-- Note that we are using something called "top-level pattern matching" here: We have two clauses -- for our `safeDivide` function; one if the divisor is the number `0` where we will always return -- `DivisionByZero` and one case for all other divisors where we do the actual calculation. safeDivide :: Int -> Int -> DivisionResult safeDivide _x 0 = DivisionByZero safeDivide x divisor =